Russ Harvey Consulting - Computer and Internet Services

 While password managers work for most sites, one of the most glaring exceptions is the Canada Revenue Agency (CRA) site.
 Their people will tell you NOT to use a password manager (i.e., you must manually enter your username and password).

-Investigating this issue, I discovered that the data in the location bar (or address bar) on my browser was 2005 characters.
-Unbelievable.
+I discovered that the data in the location bar (or address bar) on my browser was an unbelievable 2005 characters!

 Not only is the CRA one of the most sensitive sites you can visit (it contains access to all your tax files including some of your most sensitive personal information) but the agency should have the expertise to manage decent security.